CHH02/FullStack/part2/README.md

 #### Ex 2.19
 - Modified 2.18's app to include a "show" button next to countries displayed when the filter has matched with more than one but less than 11.
 This button allows the user to select a country to display its information without having to make their filter more specific.

+#### Ex 2.20
+- Added weather of the capital of the selected country when displaying a country's information.
+Used openweather's free weather API to get the weather information.
+Took time to understand a/the correct way to use the effect hook for calling the API to get the weather to display.